Valiantic/Munting-Sisiw-Student-Daycare-Management-System/README.md

-A Side Project I made for our school, Cavite State University Carmona Campus.
-A student management system that is designed to optimize the faculty members workload and schoolwork management for their students.
+A Side Project I made to add to my porfolio, Munting Sisiw Daycare is a student daycare management system that is designed to optimize the faculty members workload and schoolwork management for their students.